nkietwee/Introduction-Python/W3-for/doc/for.md

 - Check numeric value
     Write a program that checks the numeric values ​​in a list and only displays values ​​greater than 20.
 - Search for a Specific Value in a List
-    Write a program that checks the numeric values ​​in a list and displays found is value equal 10 .
+    Write a program that checks the numeric values ​​in a list and displays `Found` is value equal 10.
+- Find string in list
+    Write a program that checks the string ​​in a list and displays `Found` is string equal `Hotel`.